chrisbloom7/dotfiles/README.md

 ## Your Own Dotfiles

 > [!IMPORTANT]
-> Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.
+> Please note that the instructions below assume you are using zsh as your default shell and are using it with [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started).
+If you are using a different shell or are not using Oh My Zsh, you will need to adjust the instructions accordingly.

-> [!TIP]
+> [!CAUTION]
-> Pay special attention to the names of the files and directories in this repository.
-While they may not matter so much for setting up a local development environment, they can be important when setting up a Codespace or other devcontainer where [assumptions are made][codespaces-script-names] about the location and names of certain files and directories.
+> Pay special attention to the names of the files and directories in your dotfiles repo.
+While they may not matter so much for setting up a local development environment, they can be important when it comes to setting up a Codespace or other devcontainer where [assumptions are made][codespaces-script-names] about the location and names of certain files that may be run automatically.

 If you want to start with your own dotfiles from this setup, it's pretty easy to do so.
 First of all you'll need to fork this repo.
-After that you can tweak it the way you want.
-See the [contents](#contents) section above for info about the files and folders you may want to tweak, for example:
+Then you'll want to go through and update any references to `chrisbloom7` and `chrisbloom7/dotfiles` to use your own username and dotfiles repo name.
+After that you can tweak the scripts any way you want.
+See the [contents](#contents) section above for info about notable files and folders you may want to explore.
+Here are some additional steps you may want to take:

 - Go through the [`scripts/configure-macos`](./scripts/configure-macos) file and adjust the settings to your liking.
-You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/macOS-Defaults).
+You may find it useful to reference [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) as well as [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/macOS-Defaults).
 - Check out the [`Brewfile`](./Brewfile) and [`Brewfile.minimal`](./Brewfile.minimal) files and adjust the apps you want to install for your machine.
 Use `brew search` or [their search page](https://formulae.brew.sh/cask/) to check if the app you want to install is available.
+You can generate a Brewfile of your currently installed formulae, casks, etc., with `brew bundle dump --all --describe --file="Brewfile.local"` then manually copy/paste the apps you want to keep into `Brewfile` and `Brewfile.minimal`.
 - Go hrough the subfolders in [`configs`](./configs) to add your own dotfiles.
 Don't forget to update the accompanying `symlink` scripts as you add and remove files, and if you add any new folders besure to include a symlink script and make it executable.
 - You can adjust the [`.zshrc`](./configs/zsh/.zshrc) file to your liking to tweak your Oh My Zsh setup.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).
 Make sure your `~/.zshrc` file is symlinked from your dotfiles repo to your home directory.